Parking requirements

 A. Appointment of a Design Advisory Team (DAT).

-(1) The Planning Board may, at its option, appoint a Design Advisory Team (DAT) to assist in the review of any project in the Village Zone that requires site plan review pursuant to Article VII: Site Plan Approval.
+Article VII: Site Plan Approval.
 Members of the DAT shall include, as appropriate to the project, one or more architects, civil engineers, landscape architects/designers, design-related professionals, persons with training or experience in historic preservation, and property/business owners.
 At least one Planning Board member and the Planning Director shall serve on any Design Advisory Team.

 (2) The DAT will provide advisory professional design review assistance to the Planning Board.